 Question 7 – Have computes that do not need to connect to the internet been prevented from initiating connections to the internet? *

 This is another question that I see with a No almost every day.
-If all of your workstations need to connect to the internet (for instance, you use office365 or salesforce or GSuite) then your default state would be for all you systems to connect to the internet.
-The correct answer in this case is Yes.
+If all of your workstations need to connect to the internet (for instance, you use office365 or salesforce or GSuite) then your default state would be for all your systems to connect to the internet.
+The correct answer, in this case, is Yes.

 Question 8 – Has the administrative interface used to manage the boundary firewall been configured such that it is not accessible from the Internet? *

 For a lot of broadband routers, this is the case in their default state.
 You would need to enable it in the configuration, and that is not a very good idea.
 So if you are using a broadband connection, then chances are this is Yes.
 But to check, pop over to www.whatsmyip.org and note down your external IP address.
 Then from your computer, put that in your web browser and browse to it using http and https.
 If you see a login page then you need to disable it.